microsoft/FluidFramework/docs/content/docs/start/tree-start.md

 appData.root.title = "chores";
 ```

-Editing methods can also be defined on schema classes defined in customizable mode.
+Editing methods can also be defined on the schema classes defined.
 This allows you to write methods that are more suited to your app's specific needs.

 ```